Bhacaz/vuerb/README.md

 ## Concept

-The framwork use only standard Ruby libs wichi include `ERB` to render HTML.
+The framwork use only standard Ruby libs which include `ERB` to render HTML.
 The render is then morphed to the actual DOM.

 It need less directive like `v-if` or `v-for` because it can be done using Ruby and `ERB`.